pluralsight/guides/published/java-and-j2ee/java-8-stream-api-part-1/article.md

 ### Characteristics of streams
 - Streams work perfectly with lambdas.
-- Streams don't store its elements.
+- Streams don't store their elements.
 - Streams are immutable.
 - Streams are not reusable.
 - Streams don't support indexed access to their elements.